E-OCI 2026: India's New Digital OCI Process Explained

 Quick Summary

 India's e-OCI system (effective May 1, 2026) moves all OCI applications to a digital-first process through ociservices.gov.in.
 Mailing or couriering physical document copies is no longer required, though in-person visits to VFS/BLS centers or Indian Missions may still be needed for original document verification and biometric enrollment.
-The photo specifications remain the same — square, 200–900px, under 200 KB, 80% face coverage — but the background must be a plain light color, NOT white (per the official FAQ).
-The digital photo upload is now the primary way to submit your photo.
+Photo and signature specifications are unchanged from the previous OCI process — see our OCI Photo Requirements guide for the full specs.
 New biometric requirements and a $25 fine for late passport updates add compliance obligations for all OCI holders.